karlchris/data-engineering/docs/data-modeling/dimensional-modeling/challenge.md

 - Number of pauses during the ride
 - Rating of the ride

+!!! warning

-> While it's possible to create an extensive list of facts, it's important to collaborate with the business to only include those metrics that hold value for the company.
+    While it's possible to create an extensive list of facts, it's important to collaborate with the business to only include those metrics that hold value for the company.
-> Otherwise, managing "dead" metrics can become a burden during future maintenance.
+    Otherwise, managing "dead" metrics can become a burden during future maintenance.

 ![final dimensional model](../pics/final-dimensional-model.png)